 Two exceptions are made to the above-listed criteria.
 First, those projects that have been obligated or offered better funding through another Federal (USDA-Rural Development) or State (NDED-CDBG) infrastructure funding program will not be included on the Priority Funding List.
 Second, those PWSs that have turned down or passed on better funding offers from the DWSRF for the listed project in past fiscal years.
-During the public participation process (i.e., the Advisory Council through EQC IUP approval), those systems will still be included on the Priority Planning List, and can request in writing placement on the Priority Funding List at any time, should that PWS disagree with DHHS-DPHs proposed ranking.
+During the public participation process (i.e., EQC IUP approval), those systems will still be included on the Priority Planning List, and can request in writing placement on the Priority Funding List at any time, should that PWS disagree with NDEE proposed ranking.